haasr/obsidian-filesync/README.rst

 2) Add a .gitignore file
 ----------------------------------------

- to your new Obsidian vault repository to ignore files you may not wish to change accross devices that will be pulling down the repository.
+Add a .gitignore file to your new Obsidian vault repository to ignore files you may not wish to change accross devices that will be pulling down the repository.
 Here are the contents of mine: